Understanding Graph Isomorphism Network for rs-fMRI Functional Connectivity Analysis: Introduction

 More specifically, the graph convolutional layer of the spectral GNN is then implemented as follows:

-where $\sigma(\cdot)$ is a element-by-element nonlinearity, $\xb_i^{(k)}$ is the graph signal at the channel $i$ and $\Yb^{(k)}_{i,j}$ is a diagonal matrix that parameterized the graph spectrum $\hat\yb$ with learnable parameters.
+where $\sigma(\cdot)$ is an element-by-element nonlinearity, $\xb_i^{(k)}$ is the graph signal at the channel $i$ of $k$-th layer and $\Yb^{(k)}_{i,j}$ is a diagonal matrix that parameterized the graph spectrum $\hat\yb$ with learnable parameters.

-Note that spectral GNN using \eqref{eq:spectralconv} is a direct way of learning the convolution filter in \eqref{eq:conv} in terms of graph spectrum.
-As graph spectrum correspond to the frequency components that provide rich information about the topological variations of the signals on graph \cite{huang2016graph}, spectral GNNs may be useful for analyzing the brain functional networks.
-Unfortunately, due to the eigen-decomposition of the Laplacian matrix, spectral GNNs have several limitations \cite{wu2019comprehensive}.
-First, any perturbation to a graph results in a change of eigen-basis so that the learned filters are dependent on the domain.
-Therefore, for different group of graphs, which may have different eigen-basis, it is difficult to apply spectral GNN.
-Moreover, eigen-decomposition requires high computational complexity, which is difficult to use brain connectivity analysis.

-To address these issues, GCN was proposed as the first-order approximation of the spectral GNN \cite{kipf2016semi}.
-Specifically, the authors of \cite{kipf2016semi} showed that the first order-approximation of the Chebyshev expansion of the spectral convolution operation can be implemented as the spatial domain convolution:
+To realize these ideas, GCN was proposed as the first-order approximation of the spectral GNN \citep{hammond2011wavelets,kipf2016semi}.
+Specifically, the authors of \citep{kipf2016semi} showed that the first order-approximation of the Chebyshev expansion of the spectral convolution operation can be implemented as the spatial domain convolution: